Poker Rules

 Basic Rules to Play Poker

-Poker Rules to Play NL Texas Hold’em Poker
+Poker Rules to Play No Limit Texas Hold’em Poker

 Here are the basic rules for playing No Limit Texas Hold'em:

-- Each player is dealt two hole cards (face down) and five community cards (face up) are dealt in the centre of the table.
+• Each player is dealt two hole cards (face down) and five community cards (face up) in the centre of the table

 Poker Rules To Play Pot Limit Omaha Poker